scardetto/physique/README.md

     $ bundle install
     ```

-* Physique uses the [semver2](https://github.com/haf/semver) gem to manage the version your solution.
+* Physique uses the [semver2](https://github.com/haf/semver) gem to manage the version of your solution.
 Use the included command line tool to create a `.semver` file for the solution.

     ```
     $ bundle exec semver init